Demfier/seq2seq/docs/inference.md

   ...
 ```

 By default, this script generates an `attention_score.npy` array file and one attention plot per example.
 The array file can be [loaded used numpy](https://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html) and will contain a list of arrays with shape `[target_length, source_length]`.
-If you only want the raw attention score data without the plots you can enable the `dump_atention_no_plot` parameter.
+If you only want the raw attention score data without the plots you can enable the `dump_attention_no_plot` parameter.